lingxiao/good-great-combo/experiments/README.md

 Every directory has dependencies on app.config.py and utils.py Every directory has its own output directory to output any temporary results

+top.py contains scripts that make the training data.
+Any outputs from this scripts are saved to good-great-combo/inputs

 Current learned values of adverbs are used for computing weight of graphs, to be used for personalized page rank